 - Listening to, and seeking out, the views, wishes and feelings of children and can demonstrate this in their practice. - Being alert to the signs of abuse, including specific issues in Safeguarding and their need to refer any concerns to the Safeguarding Designated Lead(s) in the School

-All updates and feedback following a concern that has been reported about a child will be detailed on My Concern.
-If the concern was reported on a child protection welfare reporting form, feedback will be given verbally to the person who reported it.
 If a LADO referral form has been submitted, the local/duty LADO officer will seek to respond to the referral in 24 hours.

 Appendix 3 The seven golden rules to sharing information